 10. Tuition fees are cheap but vary

-11. Cost of living is cheap in India.
+11. The cost of living is cheap in India.

 13. Scholarships are available to international students

-There are number of scholarships available to international students, most funded by the Indian government.
-Some of the scholarships include; General Cultural Scholarship scheme (GCSS) which is open to international students from Asia, Africa and Latin America, Commonwealth Fellowship plan, ICCR scholarship scheme amongst others.
+There are several scholarships available to international students, most funded by the Indian government.
+Some of the scholarships include; the General Cultural Scholarship Scheme (GCSS) which is open to international students from Asia, Africa, and Latin America, the Commonwealth Fellowship plan, ICCR scholarship scheme amongst others.
 Visit www.afterschoolafrica.com to explore more opportunities to study in India.

 14. Medicine and Computer science is the Holy Grail for international students

-The bulk of international students coming to study in India opt for medical related courses and computer science.
-This should come as no surprise given India’s reputation in leading research in Medicine and pharmaceutics.
+The bulk of international students coming to study in India opt for medical-related courses and computer science.
+This should come as no surprise given India’s reputation for leading research in Medicine and pharmaceutics.

 WATCH: Top 10 Countries With The Highest Salaries For Doctors